Here, we consider the issue of mental capacity more generally. Our second article considers who can carry out a mental capacity assessment.

 - or both.

 An Enduring Power of Attorney (EPA) made before the law changed on 1 October 2007 remains valid.
-EPAs were restricted to making decisions over financial affairs and accessing a person’s information.
-They do not cover health and wellbeing.
+EPAs are restricted to making decisions over financial affairs and accessing a person’s information.
+So, they do not cover health and wellbeing.
 Anybody over 18 with mental capacity can make a Lasting Power of Attorney.

 It’s important to remember that both an EPA and LPA must be registered.
-While an LPA can be registered at any time, a health and welfare LPA will only be effective once the person has lost mental capacity.
+While an LPA is registrable at any time, a health and welfare LPA is only effective once the person loses capacity.